 Implantable Contact Lens (ICL)

-Made of a unique material called Collamer®, the ICL is accepted by your body as not being a 'foreign tissue'.
-This means that your body happily accepts it without reacting to it and trying to attack or reject it.
+Made of a unique material called Collamer®, the ICL is accepted by your body - not received as a 'foreign tissue'.
+This means that your body happily accepts it without trying to attack or reject it.